SapphireLab/Sapphire-TTS-Collection/Surveys/2024.11.15_WavChat_60P/Sec.04.md

 Semantic metrics create preference data offline, making DPO training efficient and stable, eliminating the need for an external reward model.
 Coupled with [curriculum learning [15]](../../Models/_Basis/Curriculum_Learning.md), Align-SLM progressively refines preference data selection, optimizing semantic feedback, and improving SLM performance.

-## 4.3·Training Frameworks and Generation Strategies
+## 4.3·Training Frameworks and Generation Strategies: 训练框架和生成策略

 Recent advanced methods in spoken dialogue models employ a variety of innovative techniques to achieve more natural speech output and lower latency.
 In this part, we explore various approaches that exemplify these advancements: